 !-- Google Tag Manager -->

-Women can choose from contraceptives such as:
+Women can select from contraceptives such as:

 Each contraceptive has different benefits and potential side effects, and some are more effective than others.